-Environmental Sciences is one of the longest-established and largest interdisciplinary departments of its kind in Europe.
-UEA's research has played a pivotal role in developing temperature records and climate models, and informing global policy for climate change mitigation and adaption.
-Our researchers are co-recipients of the Nobel Peace Prize for their role in the Intergovernmental Panel on Climate Change (IPCC).
+Our School of Environmental Sciences (ENV) is one of the longest-established and largest interdisciplinary departments of its kind in Europe.

+ENV's research has played a pivotal role in developing temperature records and climate models, and informing global policy for climate change mitigation and adaption.
+Our researchers are corecipients of the Nobel Peace Prize for their role in the Intergovernmental Panel on Climate Change (IPCC).

-A world-leading centre for research, teaching and practice, Global Development has produced critical research over many years into the links between natural resource management, poverty reduction and wider political economy, that has radically improved lives and livelihoods around the world.
+A world-leading centre for research, teaching and practice, the School of Global Development (DEV) has produced critical research over many years into the links between natural resource management, poverty reduction and wider political economy, that has radically improved lives and livelihoods around the world.
 A unique interdisciplinary approach to teaching equips students with the theoretical grounding and practical skills to create change in the world.